-- Students do their independent searches, using the Research Frame and the steps from earlier lessons (planning for searches, assessing sources, annotating, taking notes, and evaluating arguments). - 1 Consider displaying the search steps from 10.3.2 Lessons 3-5 for students to see. - 1 Consider using the media center or library for this lesson so students have access to librarians or media specialists. - 3 Students need access to computers with Internet capacity for research purposes.
-Prepare for the lesson ahead of time by reserving space in rooms with technology access for all students. - 1 Consider drawing students' attention to their application of standard W.9-10.7, through the use of research skills necessary to complete this activity.
+- Students do their independent searches, using the Research Frame and the steps from earlier lessons. - Consider displaying the search steps from 11.3.2 Lessons 3-5 for students to see. - Consider using the media center or library for this lesson so students have access to librarians or media specialists. - Students need access to computers with Internet capacity for research purposes.
+Prepare for the lesson ahead of time by reserving space in rooms with technology access for all students. - Consider drawing students' attention to their application of standard W.11-12.7, through the use of research skills necessary to complete this activity.